 When tax deductions from stock options and awards are greater than the cumulative book compensation expense, the tax effect of the resulting difference is a windfall.
-For the year ended December 27, 2020, an income tax benefit of \$1.0 million was recorded for windfalls generated from stock options and awards exercised in 2020.
 For the year ended December 29, 2019, an income tax benefit of \$2.1 million was recorded for windfalls generated from stock options and awards exercised in 2019.
-For the tax year ended December 30, 2018, there were no incremental tax benefits from stock options exercised in the period.
+For the tax years ended December 30, 2018 and December 31, 2017, there were no incremental tax benefits from stock options exercised in the periods.

-The following table shows the amounts recognized in the consolidated financial statements for stock-based compensation expense related to stock options, stock awards and stock offered under the Company's employee stock purchase plan (in millions).
+The following table shows the amounts recognized in the consolidated financial statements for stock-based compensation expense related to stock options, stock awards and stock offered under the Company's employee stock purchase plan (in millions, except per share amounts).

-Year end December 2 Year ended December 30, 2018 Selling, general and administrative expenses \$ 21.0 \$ 11.0 \$ 7.2 Total cost of employee stock-based compensation included in operating income from continuing operations \$ 21.0 \$ 11.0 \$ 7.2
+Year ended Year ended December 29, 2019 December 30, 2018 Year er December Selling, general and administrative expenses \$ 11.0 \$ 7.2 \$ 7.8 Total cost of employee stock-based compensation included in operating income (loss) from continuing operations \$ 11.0 \$ 7.2 \$ 7.8

-(i) Allowance for Doubtful Accounts
+(j) Allowance for Doubtful Accounts